 Know Your Borrowing Limits

 One red flag for predatory lending is having a lender push you to borrow more than you know you can pay back, promising relief or mysterious benefits down the road.
-Armed with your pertinent financial information like your salary, savings levels and credit standing, you should be able to estimate the kind of payments you can afford and the total loan you can live with.
+Armed with your pertinent financial information like your salary, savings levels, and credit standing, you should be able to estimate the kind of payments you can afford and the total loan you can live with.
 Never let a lender steer you any higher than what you are comfortable borrowing.

 Don’t Fudge Numbers

 Predatory lenders have been known in the past to ask borrowers to artificially inflate their salary or savings numbers in order to get approved for larger loans than they really should be approved for.
 This practice may sound great in getting a bigger house than you accepted possible, but that comes at a steep price in the form of mortgage payments that you might not be able to afford.
-By reporting accurate information, that puts another check in place to ensure that the real estate loan you receive is one that you can handle.
+Reporting accurate information, puts another check in place to ensure that the real estate loan you receive is one that you can handle.

 Keep Your Real Estate Loan Simple

-While there are instances that adding separate costs into your home loan amount is beneficial, it can also be a warning sign of predatory lending.
+While there are instances that adding separate costs to your home loan amount is beneficial, it can also be a warning sign of predatory lending.
 Should a lender what you to fold a multitude of other costs into the real estate transaction you’re trying to accomplish, it could be because they want to pull in a bigger loan amount for their company, no matter what it’s being used to cover.
 Consult your Realtor and shop around to see if combining other items into your loan is really the best approach to your real estate needs.